 Occasionally you can find physicians who are willing to work with you, order the right tests and change up your current medication.

 If you find that your Doctor is not willing to do any of these things you may need to move to the next step:

 Step #2.
 Find a Doctor Willing to Work with You

 You can ask your Doctor to order these tests but you need to realize that interpretation is an important step in diagnosis and management.

-Most physicians don't feel comfortable ordering these tests (some may outright refuse) because they were not trained how to read them.
+Most physicians don’t feel comfortable ordering these tests (some may outright refuse) because they were not trained in how to read them.